dihardmg/dihardmg.github.io/_posts/2016-10-29-when-you-delete-an-api-resource.md

 header-img: img/posts/when-you-delete-an-api-resource.jpg
 card-img: img/cards/when-you-delete-an-api-resource.png
 ---
-# What happens when you DELETE a resource?

 Have you ever found yourself publishing an API, either an internal or a public one?
 Have your ever heard from the consumers of those same APIs back?
 Are they